AIforSpace/2024/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
       We solicit papers for AI4Space.
 Papers will be fully peer reviewed, and accepted papers will be published in the proceedings of CVPR Workshops.
-Authors of accepted papers will also be invited to present virtually at the workshop at CVPR 2021 (virtual).
+Authors of accepted papers will also be invited to present at the workshop at CVPR 2021 (virtual).
       </p>

       <p>